A winding walking path through a green forest with sunlight filtering through the leaves.

 • Capacity Evaluations

 Accepted Aug 23, 2019 as a teaching module in the Clinical Simulation Initiative from the Association for Directors of Medical Student Education in Psychiatry.
-It has been viewed by thousands of students around the world.
-Created with Derrick Hamaoka and Brett Lloyd.
+Created with Dr. Derrick Hamaoka (software programming) and Dr. Brett Lloyd (content oversight).
+In 2024 alone

 • Evaluation and Management of Difficult-to-Treat Depression